The Long Read

 But how should they receive the term insurance payout?
 Before choosing that, let’s look at the various available term insurance payout options:

 That depends entirely on your family’s financial requirements and money management skills.
 Think about your nominees.
-If they receive a lump sum amount of money, will they pay off their debts or just go on a shopping spree?
+If they receive a lump sum amount of money, will they pay off their debts, be able to manage the large amount of money, or just go on a shopping spree?

 Let’s look at each option closely.

-If your nominee has huge loan payments or debts to take care of or needs to make a one-time large payment you can opt for a lump sum life cover payout.
+• If you have huge loan payments or debts to take care of or need to make a one-time large payment you can opt for a lump sum life cover payout.
 It’s suitable for families that can manage a large amount of money

-If your nominee has small loans to repay or needs to make a one-time payment, post which they want fixed monthly income, choose the lumpsum + fixed monthly payments
+• If you have small loans to repay or need to make a one-time payment, post which your family will need fixed monthly income, choose the lumpsum + fixed monthly payments

-If your nominee has small loans to repay or needs to make a one-time payment, post which they want monthly income that increases with inflation, choose the lumpsum + increasing monthly payments
+• If you have small loans to repay or need to make a one-time payment, post which your family will need monthly income that increases with inflation, choose the lumpsum + increasing monthly payments

 Irrespective of what payment method you opt for, ensure that your nominees are educated enough in finance so that they make good use of the life cover.